Medicare Enrollment Periods

 4. Special Enrollment Periods

-Special Enrollment Periods exist for beneficiaries who lose coverage because of certain qualifying events.
+Special Enrollment Periods are times when you can join, switch, or drop your Medicare coverage if you meet certain requirements.
 For example, you can enroll outside of the standard enrollment periods if you:

 - Lose employer-sponsored or group coverage